-Search Engine Optimisation (SEO) is an ecommerce marketing regimen which focuses on the possibility of growing visibility in non-paid search engine evaluations.
-SEO involves both the technical and innovative components needed to gain higher rankings, drive traffic, and increase awareness for your website in search engines.
+Search Engine Optimisation (SEO) is an e-commerce marketing regimen which focuses on the possibility of increasing visibility in non-paid search engine evaluations.
+SEO involves both the technical and innovative components needed to gain higher rankings, drive traffic, and increase awareness of your website on search engines.
 Search Engine Optimisation is important to website owners, especially if it involves a business.

 SEO uses analysis tools to let you know if your website is doing good or not.
-It helps get a look at whether your visitors having any difficulty in exploring your site, how much does it take to load your site etc. SEO tools lets you know what excels in your website and what fails.
+It helps you take a look at whether your visitors are having any difficulty in exploring your site, how much time it takes for your website to load, etc. SEO tools let you know what's excellent about your website and what isn't.
 These figures are immanent to a business website storefront.

-First it is necessary to understand that when you keep sharing articles on Social Media that doesn’t mean your website will turn up at the top of the search engine list.
+First, it is necessary to understand that when you keep sharing articles on Social Media, it doesn’t mean that your website will show up at the top of the search engine list.

-Well for starters, it affects your website analytics.
-For example the more you share an article, the more there are chances of people viewing that article.
-Which mean the total number of people visiting your website grows, which is good for your website.
-The more traffic your website gets, the more exposure it receives and this means more opportunity to gain customers.
-This makes it famous which automatically brings it up to the website food chain as such.
+Well, for starters, it affects your website analytics.
+For example, the more you share an article, the more chancesthere are of people viewing that article.
+Which means that the total number of people visiting your website increases, which is good for your website.
+The more traffic your website gets, the more exposure it receives and this means more opportunities to gain customers.
+This makes your website popular and automatically brings it up the website food chain as such.

-So what can do you do to make better your Social media Impact and drive more traffic to your site?
+So what can do you do to make your Social Media impact better and drive more traffic to your site?

-Reach Out: Once you’ve identified your audience you need to reach out to them.
-You marketing strategies need to be aimed at them.
+Reach Out: Once you’ve identified your audience, you need to reach out to them.
+Your marketing strategies need to be aimed at them.
 Connect with them.
 Get their feedback and suggestions.

 Start a Blog or Vlog: Share updates on business, worklife, interesting or knowledgeable content.
-It’s important to keep your clients updated, it makes them feel involved.
+It’s important to keep your clients updated as it makes them feel involved.

-Saying Thank You Goes a Long Way: Show your appreciation to loyalty.
+Saying Thank You Goes a Long Way: Show your appreciation towards their loyalty.
 This helps marketing in a big way!
 The biggest way of marketing is word of mouth.
 Statistics show that people are more likely to shop somewhere where their friends tell them to.

 Reviews: The Good & The Bad

-The important to note here is that all your customers want to be heard.
+The important point to note here is that all your customers want to be heard.
 Hear them out!
-Show them their feedback matters!
-They matter.
+Show them that their feedback matters!
+That they matter.
 This is will go a long way in building a relationship with your clients and gaining their trust.
 Ask them to write reviews for your page.
-This will help your website in a huge way since now before buying anything 85% of people check out their reviews online first.
+This will help your website in a huge way because now, before buying anything, 85% of people check out the reviews online first.

-So what do you do when you get a bad review comment.
-So you first need to remember that not everyone will be onboard with your products, there will be some people who will criticize your product.
-No matter how much you try, you can’t delete these comments unless the owner of the comment delete them.
-So first what you can do is find out what that particular person didn’t like: was the service not good, was he not delivered what was promised, was there a mix up?
-Then focus on what you can do to make it up.
-Now you need to make sure you do not come across as pushy or persistent.
-If the person doesn’t wish to speak about it or is being vague, there isn’t much you can do except to let them know that you tried.
+So what do you do when you get a bad review or a bad comment?
+You first need to remember that not everyone will be onboard with your products, there will be some people who will criticize your products.
+No matter how much you try, you can’t delete these comments unless the owner of the comment deletes them.
+So, first, what you can do is find out what that particular person didn’t like: was the service not good, was he not delivered what was promised, was there a mix up?
+Then focus on what you can do to make it up to him.
+Now, you need to make sure you do not come across as pushy or persistent.
+If the person doesn’t wish to speak about it or is being vague, there isn’t much you can do except letting them know that you tried.

-Now if you do get a few bad reviews what can you do?
-Cause people are definitely going to see those comments.
+Now, if you do get a few bad reviews, what can you do?
+People are definitely going to see those comments.
 While Google will not allow you to delete those comments, you can push them down a few pages by asking your loyal and satisfied customers to pen down positive reviews about you and your products.
 As much as negative reviews affect your client flow so do the positive ones.
-And if your positive reviews landslide your negative ones then you have nothing to worry about.
+And if your positive reviews outdo your negative ones, then you have nothing to worry about.

-So if social media isn’t the chief key to gaining a better search rank then what is?
+So if social media isn’t the key to gaining better search engine rankings, then what is?